hwipl/blog/drafts/vpn_with_wireguard_and_ansible/README.md

 ```

 The hosts file of each site defines the group `wireguard_servers` and assigns
 the node `node1` to it.
-Thus, `node1` is defined as wireguard server for the
+Thus, `node1` is defined as WireGuard server for the
 playbook.

 The host-specific configuration of the VPN servers is in the `host_vars` of